-We decided to reach out to Sara, a customer of ours in Japan, to learn more about the way hyperhidrosis is viewed in Japanese culture!
+We decided to reach out to Sara, a member of our community who is living in Japan, to learn more about the way hyperhidrosis is viewed in Japanese culture!
 We had a very emotional phone conversation with Sara, in which she listed the various ways that Dermadry has helped her in her daily life!

 How has hyperhidrosis affected your life?

 When I was younger, I noticed that one of my friend’s hands were always wet, and now looking back, I realize that she probably had hyperhidrosis, though I was little at the time and didn’t know about hyperhidrosis.
 However, ever since the day I noticed my friend’s sweaty hands I became self-conscious about my own hands, which I realized were also really sweaty while I was in elementary school.

 My brother was the first to notice my hyperhidrosis, as he commented on the fact that every time I touched something (for example, cups and plates) I would leave wet prints behind.
 I remember he said something like “you leave drops of water behind on everything you touch”.